Kodecheff/portfolio/README.md

-A simple portfolio created by Akunne Pascal
+A simple portfolio created with react.js